shoutem/shoutem.github.io/_posts/1-6-5-ZoomIn.md

 );
 ```

-Above code will create scroll dependent zoom in animation over `Image` component from scroll 100, to scroll 150 where `Image` has original size at scroll 100, and is scaled by maxFactor at scroll 150.
+The above code will create a scroll dependent zoom in animation over `Image` component from scroll 100 to scroll 150 where `Image` has its original size at scroll 100, and is scaled by maxFactor at scroll 150.